Skip to main content

 This site is all about trading, so of course I am going to suggest that you should get into trading.
 I know some of you don’t have any skins to get into trading or you just don’t know how to get started, and I can understand that and I will try to help you with that in this guide.

-Trading is by far the best way of getting free CSGO skins, but it requires time, knowledge and some skins to start with.
+Trading is by far the best way of getting free CS2 skins, but it requires time, knowledge, and some skins to start with.
 My best advice would be to first use the other options & sites in this guide to get free stuff, and once you built up a decent inventory (don’t even have to be that much, but something) I suggest you start with trading, it’s by far the best option and basically the only viable option if you’re aiming to get high valued items like knifes and rare skins.
 Below I included a few guides to help you get started.

-CSGO Referral Sites
+CS2 Referral Sites

 bitskins logo